-According to the latest information published in 2018 by the United States Census Bureau, 27.2% of people had a disability in 2014.
-Around 17.6% had a severe disability.
-There are various conditions, and injuries can cause many disabilities.
+According to the latest information published in 2018 by the United States Census Bureau, 27.2% of people had a disability in 2014, with around 17.6% experiencing a severe disability.
+Various conditions and injuries can lead to disabilities that may qualify for Social Security benefits.

 1. Musculoskeletal System and Connective Tissue